dayton-notes/medicine/content/01-Body Systems/Pulmonology/Alveolar Gas Equation.md

 > _**PAO2 = (149 - (PaCO2 × 1.25)**_

-Thus, the patient with a relatively normal PaCO2 (say, 40) :
+In the patient with a relatively normal PaCO2 (say, 40) :

 > _**PAO2 = (149 - 50)**_ = 99mmHg